February 7, 2012

-- Uncertainty known and less than 30 km, a white circle is used with the actual radius of uncertainty.
-(Zooming right into the occurrence point may be necessary to detect the white surrounding circle).
+- Uncertainty known and less than 30 km, a yellow circle is used with the actual radius of uncertainty (zooming right into the occurrence point may be necessary to detect the yellow surrounding circle).

 - Uncertainty known and greater than 30 km, a green 30 km radius circle is used.